 - Integration of precision timing on the R10C or RX1R II camera

-- Emlid Reach GPS receiver, with installation onto an E384/6
+- GPS receiver with integration with an E384/6

 - Antenna and ground plane installation on the E384/6